Common hot water bottle questions

 What are the alternatives to a hot water bottle?

 There are a few alternatives to a hot water bottle.
 One option is an electric blanket, another is heat packs either wheat filled or gel filled and of course just turn the heating on and crank it up.
 Throw an extra blanket on is OK but it's not instant heat.
 Wear extra layers in bed, lots of options, the trick is knowing what you want and what to expect from all the options out there.
 Unlike a hot water bottle turning on the heating is not economical or very ecological for warming a small area.
-An electric blanket needs to be plugged in to work fully and should never be used with a hot water bottle, either use one or the other.
+An electric blanket needs to be plugged in to work fully and should never be used with a bottle, either use one or the other.

 Am I safe to fall asleep with a hot water bottle?

 Many users will regularly sleep with a hot water bottle and many swear that to get a good night's sleep they need their favourite bottle in bed with them.
-Hot water bottles have long been used as an aid to sleep, the warmth and comfort help getting to sleep.
+They have long been used as an aid to sleep, the warmth and comfort help getting to sleep.
 For those worried they might accidentally roll onto the bottle try moving it to the very edge of the bed so if you roll it will slip down harmlessly away or move it to the bottom to keep your feet warm.

 What is the normal or standard size of hot water bottle?